 If files are no longer stored in the recycle bin, there are data recovery tools that can be utilized to possibly retrieve lost data from a hard drive, as the content of a deleted computer file is not always permanently removed from the computer.
 Deleted files or documents can be retrieved by a process of scanning an entire hard drive and analyzing the file system in order to successfully recover any lost data, methods utilized by experienced data recovery specialists, such as those at Atlantic Data Forensics.

 Files are Often Damaged or Deleted to Remove Evidence

-Speak to a Digital Forensics Expert For Deleted, Damaged or Encrypted File Retrieval
+Speak to a Computer Forensics Expert For Deleted, Damaged or Encrypted File Retrieval

 The process of recovering deleted files can range in complexity—it can be as easy as searching through a recycle bin or as complicated as using special forensic tools to scan hard drives, analyze encrypted files or recover purposefully damaged data.
 The computer forensics and safe data recovery experts at Atlantic Data Forensics have years of experience retrieving lost files that could be used as evidence in a legal investigation.
 If you have any questions regarding safe data retrieval, contact us today.